ptsteadman/notebook/stories/symbol-grounding.md

 <hr>

-A little after sunrise on Monday morning, a driver picked Feyerabend up from her apartment.
-Feyerabend fell asleep in the car, awaking when they arrived.
+Shortly after sunrise on Monday morning, a driver picked Feyerabend up from her apartment.
+Feyerabend fell asleep in the car, and startled awake when they arrived.
 The driver laughed, and led her into a marble building enclosed by a glass atrium.

-After walking through a few industrial hallways, Feyerabend was shown directly to her new office, a room with a bookshelf, a coffee table, and windows.
+Feyerabend was shown directly to her new office, a room with a bookshelf, a coffee table, and a set of excellent digital windows.
 The driver left, and Feyerabend spent a few minutes organizing the things in her bag.

-Someone pushed open the door, sticking only his head in.
+Someone pushed open the door, and stuck only his head in.

 "Leah?" the person said.
 He had a French accent.

 "Hello," said Feyerabend, standing up.

 The person introduced himself, saying that he was also a researcher.
-He was unusually friendly for a French person, Feyerabend thought.
-They walked to a meeting room, and the researcher asked Feyerabend what she thought about Warsaw.
+He awkwardly suggested that they go to a meeting room, and asked Feyerabend what she thought about Warsaw.

 "The people working on the project go out for dinner together, sometimes, I like that," he said.

 Talk shifted quickly to their work.
-The researcher said that he mostly worked on the project's hardware, but had read through all of Feyerabend's RFCs, and thought they were all very well-considered.
+The researcher said that he mostly worked on the project's hardware, but that he had read through all of Feyerabend's RFCs, and thought they were all very well-considered.

-"Do you have any insight into whether or not I will be involved with the hardware aspect of the project?" asked Feyerabend.
+"Do you have any insight into whether I'll be involved with the hardware aspect of the project or not?" asked Feyerabend.

 "Well, you'll be working with the hardware almost constantly.
 That's the main reason why the organization decided to fund your residency here."